Home Learn Call Options Explained: Meaning, How They Work, and Key Differences from Put Options

 This strategy involves selling call options on underlying assets that you already own.
 The primary objective of writing covered calls is to generate income through the premium received from selling the options.

-When implementing this strategy, it is important to select an appropriate strike price that allows for potential upside in the underlying asset’s price while taking into account your willingness to sell the asset at that price.
+When using this strategy, select a strike price that allows for potential upside in the asset’s price.
+Consider your willingness to sell the asset at the chosen strike price before implementing the strategy.
 By writing covered calls, you can earn premium income and potentially enhance the overall return on your investment portfolio.

 Spread Strategies and Combining Options

 Spread strategies and combining options are also popular approaches in call option trading.
-A common strategy is the bull call spread, which involves buying a call option with a lower strike price and simultaneously selling it with a higher strike price.
+A common strategy is the bull call spread.
+It involves buying a call option with a lower strike price and simultaneously selling it with a higher strike price.

-This strategy aims to limit the initial investment cost while still participating in the potential upside of the underlying asset’s price.
+This strategy aims to limit the initial investment cost.
+It still participates in the potential upside of the underlying asset’s price.
 By combining options in this way, you can create a spread position that may offer a favourable risk-reward profile.

 To Wrap It Up…